Singing the Song of Life

 Now this is a truth and the Song of Songs is our salvation and the redemption of the Earth and the principle of the Song of Songs is the reunion and recognition between the two genders and each - Solomon giving the Queen of Sheba all that she desired is the key to Wisdom.
 The Wisdom of Solomon is what gave him the six hundred and sixty six talents and six hundred and sixty six, 'here is Wisdom' is Homo sapiens.
 Sapiens is Wisdom.
 The mark of the beast Homo is sapiens, Sophia or Hockmah - Wisdom.

-The sacred marriage is not simply worshipping the female in an epoch of dominion, and does not involve tungsten wedding bands, "but it is the relationship of reconciliation between the two sexes and between humanity and nature.
+The sacred marriage is not simply worshipping the female in an epoch of dominion, "but it is the relationship of reconciliation between the two sexes and between humanity and nature.
 And light and darkness are represented in the sacred marriage.
 "I am black but comely O ye daughters of Jerusalem" The Queen of Sheba is the Shulamite, she's the darkened one of the enclosed garden.
 She also represents the repressed feminine principle.
 In Luke it says "The Queen of the South shall return and judge the men of this generation" and that is the sacred marriage principle returning and it is the feminine principal returning and what apocalypsia means - the term 'apocalypse' is an unveiling and it is traditionally the unveiling of the bride - it is the feminine gender in Greek.

 The Song of Songs expresses for all time the fertility of sexual love in its full abundance.
 Through the love and passion of the young king and queen for one another, the living world springs forth anew, the plants bursting into flower and fruit, the wilderness into wild splendour and the herding flocks pregnant with offspring.
 The "Canticles" sits paradoxically in the Old Testament, being transparently a celebration of the hieros gamos of the the Summer King "Salmaah, the Kenite Dionysius, making love to his twin", the Flower Queen, "the May bride of Shulem".
 It was accepted into the Bible only after the time of Jesus by Akiba the rabbi who pronounced the Zealot Bar Kochba Messiah..